What is a Pelvic Fracture?

 The pelvis is the structure responsible for connecting the spine to the lower body.
 With a broken pelvis you cannot walk, sit or move well without pain.
 The pelvis protects the bladder, intestines and many important blood vessels.
 Many of the important leg muscles and abdominal muscles attach to the pelvis and allow for body motion and function.

 - Physical examinations are critical in the evaluation of these injuries.
 Important nerves and blood vessels run next to this bone and can be injured when it breaks.
 Diagnosis of an injury to some blood vessels requires urgent surgery.
-Several types of pelvis fractures cause life threatening injuries and without stabilization, patients can die.
+Several types of pelvis pelvic fractures cause life threatening injuries and without stabilization, patients can die.

-- CT (Computed Tomography) scan is often ordered to help plan treatment and surgery.
-These can create a 3-D image of the injury which gives doctors specific knowledge about the size and location of the broken bones.
+- CT (Computed Tomography) scans are often ordered to help plan treatment and surgery.
+These can create a 3-D image of the injury broken pelvic bone which gives doctors specific knowledge about the size and location of the broken bones.
 In elderly patients with pelvis pain and normal x-rays or CT scans, an MRI is sometimes ordered to diagnose a fracture due to weak bone or osteoporosis known as an insufficiency fracture.

-Nonsurgical treatment is recommended for stable fractures that are non-displaced.
+Nonsurgical treatment is recommended for stable pelvic fractures that are non-displaced.
 These include isolated pubic ramus fractures, isolated sacral fractures, avulsion fractures and some iliac wing fractures.
 Insufficiency fractures in elderly patients are usually treated non-operatively as well.